 How Atomic Swaps Work

-Atomic swaps enable trustless exchange of cryptocurrencies between two parties without requiring a trusted third party or escrow service.
+Atomic swaps enable trustless exchange of cryptocurrencies between two parties without requiring a trusted third party or custody of participant keys.

 Step 1: Create or Browse Offers